ndom91/react-timezone-select/README.md

 This demo is also available in the `./examples` directory.
 Simply run `npm start` after installing everything and webpack dev server should begin, where you will be able to find the demo locally at `localhost:3001`.

+There is also a [Codesandbox](https://codesandbox.io/s/react-timezone-select-usage-z37hf) usage example for adjusting the timezone of a selected `spacetime` object, like how one might use this in a real app.

 ## 🏗️ Installing

 ```bash